mayumih387/route360/src/content/pages/privacy-policy/en.md

 There is a possibility that your browsing patterns will be statistically analyzed when your visit this website.
 Such analyses are performed primarily with what we refer to as analysis programs.

-This website uses [Umami Analytics](https://umami.is/) to track the usage of a website without collecting any personal data or personally identifiable information (PII).
+This website uses [Cloudflare Web Analytics](https://www.cloudflare.com/en-US/web-analytics/) to track the usage of a website without collecting any personal data or personally identifiable information (PII).
 Cookies are not set and all data is in aggregate only.

 ## 2. Hosting and Content Delivery Networks (CDN)